mantidproject/mantid/docs/source/algorithms/PolDiffILLReduction-v1.rst

 T takes AT and B as inputs, and the calculated transmission is used by Q, V, and S respectively.
 C and A are supplied to Q, V, and S respectively.
 Q takes A, C, its T, and the output is provided to V and S.
-V takes A, C, its T, and Q as inputs and the output is used by S S takes A, C, its T, as well as Q and V as inputs.
+V takes A, C, its T, and Q as inputs and the output can used to normalise S S takes A, C, its T, as well as Q as inputs.
 The output of S is reduced sample in desired units.

 .. diagram:: PolDiffILLReduction-v1_all_wkflw.dot